 26 Best Baby TV Shows

 A group of 26 friends (letters) falls from the sky onto a white world to discover that if they hold hands, magic and many new adventures happen in Alphaland.
 When the characters form small groups, a new word is created, which then comes alive.
-For example, if they create the word ‘kite,’ it forms a kite that flies in the sky.
-This TV show will help your baby learn the letters of the alphabet, develop their phonic skills, learn spellings, and read stories, play games, and listen to songs in every episode.
+For example, if they create the word ’kite,’ it forms a kite that flies in the sky.
+This children’s program will help your baby learn the letters of the alphabet, develop their phonic skillsiXA method of learning alphabets through the sound (pronunciation) associated with them. , learn spellings, and read stories, play games, and listen to songs in every episode.

 Where to watch: CBeebies, Alphablocks YouTube channel, Netflix

 Five bug friends who live in an overgrown backyard, called Village Green, enjoy adventures, explore life, invent things, and sing songs by The Beatles.
 Jay is a curious and ambitious beetle, Crick is an intelligent and creative grasshopper, Walter is a generous slug with excessive fears, Buzz is an optimistic and enthusiastic fruit fly, and Kumi is a confident and imaginative ladybug with a zest for life.
 These bug friends tour the place and have fun every day.
 And when they get into trouble, they help each other with courage and resourcefulness.
-Beat Bugs is a musical adventure show that teaches friendship, teamwork, unity, and love.
+Musicals such as Beat Bugs, which is a musical adventure show, teaches friendship, teamwork, unity, and love.

 Where to watch: Netflix